ascholerChemeketa/armTutorial/_sources/Functions/FinalCallingConvention.rst

 Function Epilogue (Done by called function)
-   Place any return value(s) in r0, r1, r2, r3.
-(C/C++ generally only return one value, but there is no reason in assembly you can't return more than one.)
+   Place any return value(s) in r0, r1, r2, r3. (in C/C++ we only return one value, but there is no reason in assembly you can't return more than one.)

    Deallocate space for parameters and locals by adding the used number of bytes to the stack pointer.